20+ Angular RxJS Interview Questions 2025: Observables, Subjects & Operators

 }

-The async pipe subscribes when the template renders and unsubscribes when the component is destroyed.
-It even calls markForCheck() for you when using OnPush change detection.
-It's elegant and foolproof.
+The async pipe also calls markForCheck() for you when using OnPush change detection.

-This is a classic interview scenario.
-The interviewer shows you buggy code and asks you to find and fix the problem:
+A common interview scenario presents buggy code and asks you to find the problem:

 // What's wrong with this component?